norpba/PyARR/README.md

 # PyARR - Python Arranger - a simple python-based sorting tool

-This is going to be my very first project that I'm going to work on.
-What I have in mind (for now, that is) is a file-sorter that takes in various filetypes (code, pictures, videos, and more) and organizes them into folders.
-These folders are created by the program and named based on a prompt from the user.
+A simple file sorter that takes in a folder with files from the user.
+The script then reads the metadata of each file in the folder, from which the file creation year is used to name the folders in the output directory.
+Each file is then sorted into it's corresponding folder.

-# Functionality:
+# Functionality

-1. User inputs files of a specific type into the program, for example image files.
-2. User chooses a location for the base directory for their sorted files.
-For example "C:\Users\usernamehere\Pictures\PyARR_images".
+1. User chooses the source directory for the files to be sorted.
-3. User inputs a name for the directory.
-PyARR will add an identifier in the end of the sub.dir. name based on the creation year; ("Sorted images - 2022" for example).
+2. User then chooses an output directory for the sorted files.
+When the sorting button is pressed, the script sorts the files into folders, which are named by the file creation year of each file.
-4. The newly created and sorted directory could look something like this:
+3. The output directory could look something like this:

        Directory:
        - C:\Users\usernamehere\Pictures\PyARR images